smattymatty/Sisyphus-test-framework/README.md

 - **Act IV: Inescapable Truths** *(Levels 31-40)* - Secrets are revealed
 - **Act V: The Eternal Cycle** *(Levels 41-50)* - Acceptance of the absurd

 Each level unlocks one story fragment.
-Inspired by Greek Mythology and the works of Albert Camus; "The Myth of Sisyphus", and "The Guest".
+Inspired by Greek Mythology and the works of Albert Camus.

 > "🏛️ THE ARRIVAL - You are brought to a high tower in the palace of Knossos.
 A man with haunted eyes introduces himself as Daedalus.
 'King Minos has a task for us,' he says.
 'A glorious, eternal task.'" - The First Line